There's more to do in Redondo Beach than just walk along the sandy fringe where it meets the Santa Monica Bay.

 Redondo Beach Pier: The U-shaped Redondo Beach Pier bristles with fishing poles, and once in a while you'll see someone reel in a catch.
 You'll also find restaurants and fast-food stands.
 There are plenty of souvenir shops, too, one of which touts a 16-and-a-half-foot long great white shark on display (which is, thankfully, dead).

-- Head for the Riviera: Some people say this six blocks of unique, local shops, salons, and eateries resemble southern France.
-I wouldn't go quite that far, but it is very appealing.
+- Head for the riviera: Some people say this six blocks of unique, local shops, salons, and eateries resemble southern France.
+We wouldn't go quite that far, but it is very appealing.
 You can get there by walking along the oceanfront sidewalk south from the pier, driving south from the pier on Catalina Avenue or taking Beach Cities Transit bus #109.

 You can park in the lot at the pier and with street parking nearly nonexistent in the area, it's the easy solution.
 Many of the businesses on the pier will validate your parking.